Patria (serial): Production

 Patria was financed with "about" $90,000 from William Randolph Hearst.
 The plot implied that the United States might soon be at war with Japan, despite Japan being an ally of the United States at the time.
 The original plot involved a Japanese spy ring operating in the United States and seeking gold and munitions.
 President Woodrow Wilson asked Hearst to modify the serial and remove anti-Japanese material.
 As a result, Warner Oland's character name in title cards was changed to "Manuel Morales," and the character was shown more frequently dressed in a suit, though the Japanese characters retained their kimono in early episodes.
 The action was also moved across the border to Mexico beginning in Episode 11, though as is sometimes erroneously stated, Pancho Villa did not appear in the film, Baron Huroki and a new character, General Nogi, continued on as adversaries to Patria and Captain Parr until Huroki's defeat and suicide in Episode 15.

 The serial was based on the novel The Last of the Fighting Channings by Louis Joseph Vance.
 Jacques Jaccard directed scenes in California while Leopold Wharton and Theodore Wharton directed from Ithaca, New York.
+Working at the Universal Ranch, several battle scenes for the final episodes were enacted on February 11, 1917.
+Motion Picture News described the preparations, "Five captive balloons, two dirigibles, and a Curtis aeroplane, together with about fifteen hundred men and several hundred horses were used."

-Following the serial's release, Edgar Wallace was commissioned to write a 15-part "novel" for The News of the World newspaper, which published the first weekly instalment on 9 December 1917.
+Following the serial's release, Edgar Wallace was commissioned to write a 15-part "novel" for The News of the World newspaper, which published the first weekly installment on 9 December 1917.